mikeoliphant/stompbox/README.md

 **Reverb** - folder containing .wav format convolution reverb files

 **Music** - folder containing .wav audio files for the built-in audio looper

+### How to Configure Presets?

+In order to configure presets, you need to use the remote user-interface in the [StompboxUI](https://github.com/mikeoliphant/StompboxUI) repository.

+If you have a Windows machine, you can grab the StompboxRemote application from the [the latest release](https://github.com/mikeoliphant/StompboxUI/releases/latest).